EnriqueCepeda/TFG/README.md

 ## Run the backend server

-To use the application, first is necessary to run the backend server, which uses uvicorn ASGI server.
+To use the application, first is necessary to run the backend server, which uses _uvicorn ASGI server_.
-To run it, the user must navigate to the backend folder and execute the following command:
+To run it, the user must navigate to the [backend folder](./backend) and execute the following command:

 ```
 uvicorn api.main:app --port 8000
 ```

-Lastly, to watch the backend documentation, the user must open a web browser and navigate http://localhost:8000/docs.
+Lastly, to watch the backend documentation, the user must open a web browser and navigate to http://localhost:8000/docs.

 ## Run the frontend server

-To run the application in the browser, the application needs to be constructed.
-For that, the user must navigate to the frontend directory and must run the following command:
+To run the application in the browser, the application needs to be constructed and minified.
+For that, the user must navigate to the [frontend directory](./frontend) and must run the following command:

 ```
 npm run build